-26 million tons of food waste means over 43 billion potential meals.
-We partner with food distributors, and they donate us food that is soon to expire that they can no longer sell.
+Food waste is untapped potential.
+We partner with food distributors, and they donate soon to expire food to us that they can no longer sell.
 We then provide this recovered food to families in need.
 Historically, this food has always been thrown away.
-By making the food distribution system more efficient and less wasteful, we are not only feeding the hungry but we are decreasing food waste and helping combat climate change.
+By making the food distribution system more efficient and less wasteful, we are not only feeding the hungry, but we are also decreasing food waste and combating climate change.